 The soundtrack is a summation of Eno's prolific output as a solo artist and collaborator.
 The album is released on April 19.

-A new studio album, POPtical Illusion, will be released on June 14.
+A new studio album, POPtical Illusion, is released on June 14.

 Despite the album's playful title, Cale's second album in just over a year still contains the same feelings of fierce and inquisitive rage that were present in 2023 album MERCY.
 He remains angry, still incensed by the willful destruction that unchecked capitalists and unrepentant conmen have hoisted upon the wonders of this world and the goodness of its people.
 But this is not at all MERCY II, or some collection of castoffs, as throughout his career of more than six decades, Cale has never been much for repetition.
 His vanguard-shaping enthusiasms have shifted among ecstatic classicism and unbound rock, classic songcraft and electronic reimagination with proud restlessness.